gregorriegler/mob-programming-rpg/docs/backlog.md

   - [x] `player.name` instead of player.name()....
     - [x] where is `player.name` used?
     - [-] More?
 Should we research the pros/cons and intent within TypeScript specifically?
-- Change second session to 2h instead of 3h
 - r Need a `Position` Type instead of String
 - In this File `TestHarnessConvenienceFunctions.ts`
   - Replace all `getByRole('list', ...)` with `getList(...)` because for us Role has a different meaning than the Testlibrary